Submission to the Authorities: 13:1-7.

 Be Diligent and Zealous in the things of God: 13:11-14.

 Paul changes the subject from love to hope.
 He exhorts believers to be diligent in right living in view of Christ’s return.
 It is time for them to stand up for Christ.
 “For now is our salvation nearer than when we believed”.
 This is a reference to the redemption of our body for which we are waiting (Rom 8:23).
 The Christian are engaged in a battle with Satan.
 Time is running out and Christ will return soon.
 We should shun the works of darkness and put on the armor of light.
 The more we live in God’s light, the less we will be influenced by the world.
 We will never be able to stand against the temptations alone.
 The best defense is a good offense.
 Paul urges believers to put on Jesus Christ and make no provision for the flesh to fulfill its desire (Rom 13:14).
 So let the Lord Jesus Christ take control of us and fill us with His virtues.
 Make no provision for the flesh.
 The antidote to sinful behavior is to unite ourselves with Christ.
-He will satisfy and strengthen us to resist temptations.
+We sin because we are not satisfied with Christ.
+He will strengthen us to resist temptations.
 The Christians should live honorably and attractively to have a testimony in this world.